Liberty: Deception: Synopsis

-The setting is an Earth outpost beyond our solar system that has been cut off from the rest of humanity for centuries.
+The setting is an Earth outpost beyond the Solar System that has been cut off from the rest of humanity for centuries.
 Government propaganda actor Tertulius Justus uses his false reputation as a war hero to avoid execution at the hands of the military state after he's been fired from his job.
 With nowhere else to hide, he sets off for the lawless, Post-apocalyptic expanse beyond the safety of the state's walls.